-The effects of projected impacts (where available) under 2022 fishery regulations and 2023 abundance forecasts are as follows:
+The effects of projected impacts (where available) under 2023 fishery regulations and 2024 abundance forecasts are as follows:

-- The projected SRFC exploitation rate under the no action alternative is higher than the maximum level specified by the control rule for 2023. - SRFC are at risk of approaching an overfished condition. - For SRWC, the predicted age-3 impact rate is lower than the maximum allowable rate specified by the control rule and thus meets the 2023 objective. - The projected KRFC exploitation rate under the no action alternative is higher than the maximum level specified by the control rule for 2023. - KRFC are at risk of approaching an overfished condition. - All Puget Sound and Washington Coast natural coho stocks, with the exception of Skagit, would achieve S{MSY} spawning escapement objectives. - No Puget Sound or Washington Coast natural coho stocks would be at risk of approaching an overfished condition. - OCN and LCN coho stocks would have projected exploitation rates that comply with anticipated ESA consultation standards. - All coho stocks would have exploitation rates below the MFMT. - All Puget Sound coho stocks, with the exception of Skagit would have exploitation rates that comply with the annual rates allowed under the FMP harvest rate matrix and the allowable levels under the 2019 PST Southern Coho Management Plan. - All Washington coastal coho stocks would have exploitation rates that comply with the annual rates allowed under the 2019 PST Southern Coho Management Plan.
+- The projected SRFC exploitation rate under the No Action Alternative is lower than the maximum level specified by the control rule for 2024. - SRFC are not at risk of approaching an overfished condition. - For SRWC, the predicted age-3 impact rate is lower than the maximum allowable rate specified by the control rule. - The projected KRFC exploitation rate under the No Action Alternative is lower than the maximum level specified by the control rule. - KRFC are not at risk of approaching an overfished condition. - Although Coho FRAM analysis of 2023 fishery regulations was not possible due to lower abundance forecasts in 2024, allowable exploitation rate limits are likely to be exceeded and spawning escapement objectives are unlikely to be met for at least some natural and hatchery coho stocks under the No-Action Alternative.